VictorQueiroz/nodemailer-templates/README.md

-nodemailer-mustache
+nodemailer-templates
 ================

-Mustache plugin object to render {{}} templated emails for nodemailer.
+Template objects to render templated emails such as {{}} for nodemailer.

 Project Installation
 ====================